Creating Your Holiday Guest Plan

 It is impossible to be grateful and stressed at the same time.
 Create an attitude of kindness and gratitude from the beginning and others will follow your lead.

 Be aware of how much time you spend with each person; don’t spend too much time with someone you have a negative history with.
 Short staccato visits are best.
 Too much time can open old wounds or create irritation, impatience, and arguments.

 People tend to live in their rear view mirrors.
 They live in the past and want to bring up old dead topics that create anger and disagreements.
 Keep the conversations in the present.

 It’s all about them.
 DO NOT REACT!

 Tis the season to be jolly, so make the best of it and enjoy the time you have with friends, family, and food.
-If you can de-stress this holiday season, people will notice and your festivities can be that much more fun.
+If you can de-stress with a holiday guest plan this season, people will notice and your festivities can be that much more fun.